gianarb/gianarb.github.com/_posts/2020-08-03-e2e-test-tinkerbell-vagrant-setup-with-go.md

+---
+img: /img/me.jpg
+layout: post
+title: "E2E testing Tinkerbell Setup tutorial in Go"
+date:   2020-08-03 09:08:27
+categories: [post]
+tags: ["vagrant", "tinkerbell", "golang", "testing", "framework"]
+summary: "My takeaway from having a to write a end to end test for the Tinkerbell Vagrant setup tutorial.
+How I wrote it and why, lesson learned and tips."
+changefreq: daily
+---

-[Tinkerbell](https://tinkerbell.org) is a tool open sourced recently by [Packet](https://packet.com), the company I work for.
+[Tinkerbell](https://tinkerbell.org) is a tool open sourced recently by [Packet, an Equinix company](https://packet.com), the company I work for.

 It is a provisioner for bare metal.
-It has an API that you can use to switch on and off servers via IPMI or to execute workflows and install operating systems on server that does not have one!!
+You can switch servers on and off via API, executing workflows and install operating systems on a server that does not have one!

 Tinkerbell is in its early days as open source project but the concept is battle tested from 6 years of production use internally at Packet.

-I am excited to lean a lot of the cool technologies that are making datacenters working, but I am not here to write about it[^1].
+I am excited to learn a lot of the cool technologies that are making datacenters working, but I am not here to write about it[^1].

 One of my recent tasks[^2] was about end to end testing the Vagrant Setup